abingdonpta/abingdonpta/content/docs/logos/_index.md

 ## Original Cardinal Logo

-The 2014 logos above were based off of a design used by a T-shirt company to create Spirit Gear for the PTA sometime between 2011 and 2014, although either the company either wouldn't provide the logo file or the PTA didn't request it.
+The 2014 logos above were based off of a design used by a T-shirt company (LA Tee) to create Spirit Gear for the PTA sometime between 2011 and 2014, although either the company either wouldn't provide the logo file or the PTA didn't request it.
 That, in turn, was based off of a "thumbs up" cardinal image from the website iStock, which the PTA (Andrew Vitols) purchased from iStock in September 2014 in order to ensure that the PTA had the rights to it before creating the logo files above.
 (There are other schools that use this logo - they presumably got it from iStock rather than copying Abingdon.)

 | Type | SVG | PNG | Original |
 | ---- | --- | --- | -------- |